 When it comes to optimal training, all you need to do is move in all the ways your body is naturally meant to move.
 When you reconnect and activate all your disparate parts, the whole body becomes infinitely more athletic and functional.

-“Our body was designed to move in 8 core ways: over, under, around, sideways, rotation, flexion, extension, and push/pull,” says Bradley.
+“Our body was designed to move in eight core ways: over, under, around, sideways, rotation, flexion, extension, and push/pull,” Bradley says.
 “These movements originally allowed us to hunt, gather, and survive.
-But in our modern lives, we don’t run our body through the very directions they were designed to move.
+But in our modern lives, we don’t run our bodies through the very directions they were designed to move.
 Our bodies are missing natural, organic movements, ones that will wake up the joints and get the systems moving efficiently.”

 What Role Does Alignment Play?

+This type of functional movement is all about alignment.
+Why?
 Aligning the load-bearing joints (shoulders, hips, knees, and ankles) effectively restores the body to a balanced, symmetric structure.
 And when the body is aligned, you can move the joints through their full range of motion without restriction.
-And functional movement is all about full range of motion.

-If you think this all sounds lofty, consider the movements you try to do in real life that are restricted by “tightness” or “lack of flexibility.”
-Grabbing a kid’s toy from under the table or ducking under a tree branch on a hike.
+If you think this all sounds lofty, consider the movements you try to do in real life that are restricted by “tightness” or “lack of flexibility”, such as grabbing a kid’s toy from under the table or ducking under a tree branch on a hike.
 Half an hour on the elliptical won’t help you do any of these better, but core Elev8d moves, like Elev8d Side Unders and Bear Crawls, will.